RahinAshraf/Mockingbirds/README.md

 The link for deployment will be provided at a later date.

+## Important notes:

+As we are using mapbox, we are on a free trial version that expires a month after submission.

 ## Who are we?

 - *Rahin Ashraf - k20034059*